doinab/star-networks/blackfoot/description.md

  - [#1]: Dorcas S. Miller.
 Stars of the first people: Native American star myths and constellations.
 Westwinds Press, 1997.
  - [#2]: Clark Wissler and D. C. Duvall.
 Mythology of the Blackfoot Indians.
 Published by the American Museum of Natural History, New York.
 1908.
 Available at <https://archive.org/details/mythologyofblack00wiss> (accessed Jan 2022).
  - [#3]: Walter McClintock.
 The old North trail, or, Life, legends and religion of the Blackfeet Indians.
 Macmillan and Co., Limited, London.
 1910.
 Available at <https://archive.org/details/oldnorthtrailorl00mccluoft> (accessed Jan 2022).
+ - [#4]: Doina Bucur.
+The network signature of constellation line figures. arXiv e-prints. arXiv:2110.12329 [cs.SI].
+2021.
+Available at <https://arxiv.org/abs/2110.12329>.

 ## Authors

 This sky culture was contributed by _Doina Bucur_ (d.bucur@utwente.nl).
-It was digitised for the analysis of constellation line figures in arXiv:2110.12329 [cs.SI], `The network signature of constellation line figures`, <https://arxiv.org/abs/2110.12329>.
+It was digitised for the cross-culture analysis of constellation line figures in reference [#4], `The network signature of constellation line figures`.

 ## License